smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 #### Calendar
 XCALADD - Calendar Add
-*	To add calendar dates, enter an existing OpCon/xps Calendar Name.
+*	To add calendar dates, enter an existing OpCon Calendar Name.
 *	Enter 1 to 10 dates to be added to the calendar XCALDEL - Calendar Delete
-*	To delete calendar dates, enter an existing OpCon/xps Calendar Name.
+*	To delete calendar dates, enter an existing OpCon Calendar Name.
 *	Enter 1 to 10 dates to be added to the calendar.
 XJOBPRTY - Job Priority
-*	To modify the job priority, enter an existing OpCon/xps schedule name, job name, schedule date and job priority.
+*	To modify the job priority, enter an existing OpCon schedule name, job name, schedule date and job priority.
 *	The default Schedule date is CURRENT.

 #### Job
 XJOBADD - Job Add
-*	To add a job to the Daily Schedule, enter an existing OpCon/xps schedule name, job name, and schedule date, and frequency.
+*	To add a job to the Daily Schedule, enter an existing OpCon schedule name, job name, and schedule date, and frequency.
 *	The default Schedule date is CURRENT.

 XJOBADDHLD - Job Add Hold
-*	To add a job on hold to the Daily Schedule, enter an existing OpCon/xps schedule name, job name, and schedule date, and frequency.
+*	To add a job on hold to the Daily Schedule, enter an existing OpCon schedule name, job name, and schedule date, and frequency.
 *	The default Schedule date is CURRENT.

 XJOBBAD - Job Bad
-*	To mark a job bad, enter an existing  OpCon/xps schedule name, job  name, and schedule date.
+*	To mark a job bad, enter an existing  OpCon schedule name, job  name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBCNL - Job Cancel
-*	To cancel a job, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To cancel a job, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBDEL - Job Delete
-*	To delete a job from the Daily Schedule, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To delete a job from the Daily Schedule, enter an existing OpCon schedule name, job name, and schedule date.
 * The default Schedule date is CURRENT.

 XJOBGOD - Job Good
-*	To mark a job as good, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To mark a job as good, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBHLD - Job Hold
-*	To put a job on hold, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To put a job on hold, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBKIL - Job Kill
-*	To kill a job, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To kill a job, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBMBLDST - Job Master Build State
-*	To change the job master build status, enter an existing OpCon/xps schedule name, job name, frequency name and build status.
+*	To change the job master build status, enter an existing OpCon schedule name, job name, frequency name and build status.
 *	The default build status is blank.
 Values are Released (R), Disabled (D), Skipped (S), Do Not Schedule (N), or Held (H).

 XJOBMCHGRP - Job Machine Group
-*	To assign a machine group, enter an existing OpCon/xps schedule name, job name, schedule date and machine group name.
+*	To assign a machine group, enter an existing OpCon schedule name, job name, schedule date and machine group name.
 *	The default Schedule date is CURRENT.

 XJOBMTAGAD - Job Master Tag Add
-*	To add a job master tag, enter an existing OpCon/xps schedule name, job name, frequency name and 1 to 5  tags.
+*	To add a job master tag, enter an existing OpCon schedule name, job name, frequency name and 1 to 5  tags.
 *	If Frequency name is populated, tags are populated as a frequency tag.
 If Frequency name is not populated, tags will be populated as a job tag.

 XJOBMTAGDL – Job Master Tag Delete
-*	To delete a job master tag, enter an existing OpCon/xps schedule name, job name, frequency name and 1 to 5  tags.
+*	To delete a job master tag, enter an existing OpCon schedule name, job name, frequency name and 1 to 5  tags.
 *	If Frequency name is populated, tags are populated as a frequency tag.
 If Frequency name is not populated, tags will be populated as a job tag.

 XJOBPRTY - Job Priority
-*	To modify the job priority, enter an existing OpCon/xps schedule name, job name, schedule date and job priority.
+*	To modify the job priority, enter an existing OpCon schedule name, job name, schedule date and job priority.
 *	The default Schedule date is CURRENT.

 XJOBRLS - Job Release
-*	To release a job, enter an existing OpCon/xps schedule name, job name, and schedule date.
+*	To release a job, enter an existing OpCon schedule name, job name, and schedule date.
 *	The default Schedule date is CURRENT.

 XJOBRSC - Job Reschedule
 To reschedule a job in the Daily Schedule, enter:
-*	Enter an existing OpCon/xps schedule name.
+*	Enter an existing OpCon schedule name.
-*	Enter an existing OpCon/xps job name.
+*	Enter an existing OpCon job name.
 *	Enter a new start time offset code:
     * T: The new start time will be calculated based on the time the job terminated.
     * S: The new start time will be calculated based on the time the job started.